great-expectations/great_expectations/docs/docusaurus/docs/core/set_up_a_gx_environment/_install_gx/_local_installation.md

    great_expectations --version
    ```

-   The output you receive if GX was successfully installed will be:
+   If GX was successfully installed, the following output appears:

    <ReleaseVersionBox/>